 Note: We recommend making all items Required.
-Applicants who do not average 2 points on all job elements being measured are screened out, so it is important that they do not unintentionally skip over any items.
-See Appendix D for more information regarding Job Element Scoring in USA Staffing.
+Applicants who do not average 2 points on all job elements being measured are screened out, so it's important that they do not unintentionally skip over any items.

 G. Apply the Wage Grade (Default) scale to all non-screen-out items.
 The scale can be applied to multiple items at once by selecting the non-screen-out items, clicking 'Apply to Selected' at the bottom of the page, selecting 'Scale,' and choosing 'Wage Grade (Default).'